So you’ve just created an amazing new ebook that you’ve spent several weeks researching, writing, and illustrating with interesting visuals.

 In this guide, we’ll walk you through a step-by-step process for developing a content promotion plan that produces results.
 We’ll also share an extensive list of actionable tactics proven to expand your content’s reach and increase traffic.
 Finally, we’ll teach you how to analyze results, iterate your plan, and improve the effectiveness of your content promotion strategy.

 Most marketers invest in content development as a means to attract and retain clearly defined audiences, build brand trust, and ultimately to generate more qualified leads and drive profitable customer acquisition.
 This means that most content marketing efforts are measured by the volume of visits, leads, and customers they help to generate.

-It may be tied to a lack of clearly defined goals and a documented strategy.
+The answer may be tied to a lack of clearly defined goals and a documented strategy.
 According to research by CoSchedule, marketers who set goals were 429% more likely to report success than those who did not.

-Here’s how you can define your own goals and develop a documented content promotion plan:
+Here’s how you can define your own goals and develop a documented content promotion plan.